TaxFairness/LymeTaxIncr2022/Details.md

   (The DRA has stated that they assume the underlying data is correct: they then check the Town's arithmetic.
 But that's not the problem.)

-## How would a statistical revaluation help?
+## How would a Statistical Revaluation help?

 Bad data in gives bad data out.
 The CAMA model was not well calibrated with its 2021 data.
 Its predictions in 2022 continue to predict significantly low appraised values of more expensive homes.
 This will continue until the CAMA model is recalibrated by a revaluation of some sort.

+- Any revaluation would reset the weighting factors of the CAMA model for Lyme.

-- A statistical revaluation assumes the underlying (physical) property data is correct.
+- A Statistical Revaluation assumes the underlying (physical) property data is correct.
   It reviews the recent sale prices and re-computes the CAMA model factors.
-  (Because it does not require a visit to a property, it is less expensive than a Full Revaluation.)
+  (Because it does not require visits to properties, a Statistical Revaluation is less expensive than a Full Revaluation.)

 - We are hopeful that the Assessor will deliver the data early enough (at least a month before the deadline) to allow the Select Board